Speakin' My Piece

 Speakin' My Piece is an album by American jazz pianist Horace Parlan and his quintet, recorded and released on the Blue Note label in 1960.

 Reception

 The Allmusic review by Stephen Thomas Erlewine awarded the album 4 stars and stated: "Speakin' My Piece is one of the first albums to find Parlan getting all the ingredients right, from his own subtle playing to soliciting fine contributions of his backing band... a charmingly low-key session".

+John S Wilson gave the album 4 stars in his review for DownBeat.
+Wilson wrote, "Tommy Turrentine’s biting brassiness on trumpet and Parian’s disciplined piano work help to sustain the over-all atmosphere, but it is Stanley Turrentine who sets the tone and carries the major part of the load in this set.
+He is extremely impressive".